0xc0dec/0xc0dec.github.io/content/cubic-roll.md

 A game that tests your reflexes: you need to keep an accelerating rolling cube on a randomly generated track.

 Released on June 26, 2014.
-Used to have an iOS version but it's been abandoned.
+Used to have an iOS version but it's been abandoned 🤷‍♂️

 [Download at itch.io](https://0xc0dec.itch.io/cubic-roll)